nelson2064/hardhat-erc20/README.md

 npx hardhat run scripts/deploy.js --network <network_name>
 Note: To use Hardhat, you may need to have Node.js and npm installed on your system.
 Please refer to the Hardhat documentation for more information.

-License: This project is released under the MIT license.
-Please refer to the LICENSE file for more information.

-Contact: If you have any questions or need help using this code, please contact [insert contact information].